ThibaultLatrille/MutationSelectionDrift/README.md

 ## 3. Run your own experiments

 Instructions can be found in the jupyter notebook [ReplicateExperiments.ipynb](https://github.com/ThibaultLatrille/MutationSelectionDrift/blob/master/DataEmpirical/ReplicateExperiments.ipynb) in the sub-folder *DataEmpirical*.

+This repository gives the tools to produce your own experiment on your dataset, given you have at least a DNA alignment file and an associated rooted tree topology (branch lengths are not required).
+However, we recommend to you use the latest version of [BayesCode](https://github.com/ThibaultLatrille/bayescode) to run experiments on your own files instead.

 ## 4. Add features or debug in the python scripts
 You made modifications to one of the python script, a notebook, this README.md, or you added new features.